apache/asterixdb/asterixdb/asterix-doc/src/site/markdown/sqlpp/primer-sqlpp.md

 ### Transaction Support

 AsterixDB supports object-level ACID transactions that begin and terminate implicitly for each object inserted, deleted, or searched while a given SQL++ statement is being executed.
 This is quite similar to the level of transaction support found in today's NoSQL stores.
 AsterixDB does not support multi-statement transactions, and in fact an SQL++ statement that involves multiple objects can itself involve multiple independent object-level transactions.
 An example consequence of this is that, when an SQL++ statement attempts to insert 1000 objects, it is possible that the first 800 objects could end up being committed while the remaining 200 objects fail to be inserted.
 This situation could happen, for example, if a duplicate key exception occurs as the 801st insertion is attempted.
 If this happens, AsterixDB will report the error (e.g., a duplicate key exception) as the result of the offending SQL++ _INSERT_ statement, and the application logic above will need to take the appropriate action(s) needed to assess the resulting state and to clean up and/or continue as appropriate.

+### Loading New Data in Bulk  ###

+In addition to incremental additions to datasets via the SQL++ _insert_ statement, the _load_ statement can be used to take a file from a given node and load it in a more efficient fashion.
+Note however that a dataset can currently only be loaded if it is empty.

+The following example loads a file in ADM format from "/home/user/gbm.adm" from the node named "nc1" into the GleambookUsers dataset.

+    USE TinySocial;

+    LOAD DATASET GleambookUsers USING localfs
+        (("path"="nc1://home/user/gbu.adm"),("format"="adm"));

 ## Further Help ##
 That's it!
 You are now armed and dangerous with respect to semistructured data management using AsterixDB via SQL++.